 2 Sisters.
 2 DNA Tests.
 2 Ways to Beat Cancer

-When two sisters found out they shared the BRCA 2 genetic mutation for cancer, their first thoughts were for their young children.
+In 2018, when two sisters found out they shared the BRCA2 genetic mutation for cancer, their first thoughts were for their young children.
 Then they courageously decided to have their breasts, ovaries and fallopian tubes removed at Cape Cod Hospital, where genetic testing for high-risk patients is helping women and men beat cancer before it starts.

-“When Dr. (Kathryn) Dalton told me that I had the BRCA 2 genetic mutation, my whole world flipped over,” said Kirsten Wickson of Brewster.
-“My first thought was for my six-year-old daughter Emily.
+“When I heard that I had the BRCA2 genetic mutation, my whole world flipped over,” said Kirsten Wickson of Brewster.
+“My first thought was for my 6-year-old daughter Emily.
 I didn’t want her to grow up without me.”

 Kirsten immediately encouraged her sister to be tested at Cape Cod Hospital’s High Risk Breast Clinic.

-Kirsten’s sister (who asked not to be named in this story), has an 8-year-old daughter and 6-year-old son.
-She said her children are the reason she decided to prophylactically remove as much “at-risk” tissue as possible to reduce her risk of getting cancer in the future.
+Kirsten’s sister (who asked not to be named in this story), had a then 8-year-old daughter and 6-year-old son.
+She said her children were the reason she decided to prophylactically remove as much “at-risk” tissue as possible to reduce her risk of getting cancer in the future.

 “I need to believe that by the time my daughter is old enough to have to worry about this, science will have come a long way and she won’t be faced with this decision.
 I have a couple decades to hope for good things for her,” she said.